 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority's policy is to require their banking institution to provide a letter stating that they follow the Commonwealth of Pennsylvania Act 72, where all funds in excess of federal depository insurance limits held by the bank are collateralized in public funds secured on a pooled basis.
-At year-end, the bank balance of deposits was \$3,962,509.
-Of the bank balance, \$250,000 was covered per bank by depository insurance.
-Any balances exceeding depository insurance are exposed to custodial credit risk because it is uninsured and collateralized with securities held by the pledging institution's trust department or agent, but not in the Authority's name.
-At May 31, 2020 the amount in excess of this insurance was \$3,712,509.
+At year-end, the bank balance was \$7,563,383, including restricted cash escrows.
+Of the bank balance, \$1,417,190 was exposed to custodial credit risk because it is uninsured and collateralized with securities held by the pledging institution's trust department or agent, but not in the Authority's name.